 Launched in 2011, Cloudways has now become an industry-leading hosting provider in the WordPress realm and web hosting general.
 It allows you to host or migrate your websites on top cloud providers such as DigitalOcean, Linode, Vultr, Amazon Web Services, and Google Cloud Platform along with the choice of 60+ data centers spread in 5 continents and 33 major cities of the world.
 Cloudways is the ultimate choice for everyone looking to maximize their global reach.

 As a fully managed WordPress hosting, Cloudways provides you a platform with dedicated resources (RAM, processor, storage, and bandwidth) so your WordPress website never faces performance and security-related issues or goes offline.
-Besides this, its hosting stack comprises PHP 7.x, Memcached, Varnish, Redis, PHP-FPM as performance-boosting technologies, Apache and Nginx as web servers.
+Besides this, its hosting stack comprises PHP 7.x, Memcached, Varnish, Redis, PHP-FPM as performance-boosting technologies, Apache, and Nginx as web servers.

 It takes only 7-8 minutes to launch a server on Cloudways Platform with pre-installed WordPress.
 When you select your application in the Application and Server Details, you will see four different installers for WordPress.

-The first one always comes with the stable version of WordPress, Breeze plugin and Varnish enabled.
+The first one always comes with the stable version of WordPress, Breeze plugin, and Varnish enabled.
 The other ones are WordPress with WooCommerce, WordPress with Multisite, and default WordPress (without optimization).

-There’s a noticeable catch which I’d like to highlight here.
+There’s a noticeable catch that I’d like to highlight here.
 When you sign up/log in to Cloudways Platform for server launch, you will notice that there is a 1-click installer for different PHP-based applications (see below).

 After launching your server, you’ll see Cloudways Platform is basically divided into two sections: server and application management.
-Let’s further drill-down and see what each section has to offer for WordPress users.
+Let’s further drill down and see what each section has to offer for WordPress users.

 You can get public IP, username, and password to access your server and applications via SFTP or SSH.
-Alternatively, you can also create SSH Keys and use them to avoid password prompts while accessing your server or launch SSH terminal from the Platform itself.
+Alternatively, you can also create SSH Keys and use them to avoid password prompts while accessing your server or launch the SSH terminal from the Platform itself.